 Community | 08 August 2019

-Summary: The Mayor of Lambeth has officially Clapham Park Cube, our new community centre for residents
+Summary: The Mayor of Lambeth has officially opened Clapham Park Cube, our new community centre for residents

 Hundreds of residents gathered at the Love Clapham Park fun day in Lambeth to enjoy the summer weather – and celebrate the opening of their brand new community centre.